PlantSystemsBiology/mCanopyRice/README.md

 abd-chunhe: ABD homozygote.
 abd-zahe: ABD heterozygote.
 wt: the wide type (WT).

+mCanopyRice/COV_Calculation/2025:

+The point cloud data for COV calculation in 2025.

 mCanopyRice/CanopyModel_RIL_population/constructRIL.m: the source code for constructing canopy model and calculating COV for the RIL population.